Annual Dinners

 alan telfer

-Club President Alan Telfer who had a busy night addressing the haggis, proposing the Loyal Toast and performing Tam o Shanter.
+Club President Alan Telfer who had a busy night addressing the haggis, proposing the Loyal Toast and performing Holy Willie.

-Soprano Pavlina Ivanova displayed a beautiful voice and a command of many Burns' ballads including Ye Banks and Braes.
+Opera singer and soprano Fiona Brownsmith displayed a charming voice and a command of many Burns' ballads including Ye Banks and Braes.

 paul vaughan